Brane cosmology: Models of brane cosmology

 One of the earliest documented attempts to apply brane cosmology as part of a conceptual theory is dated to 1983.

 The authors discussed the possibility that the Universe has $(3+N)+1$ dimensions, but ordinary particles are confined in a potential well which is narrow along $N$ spatial directions and flat along three others, and proposed a particular five-dimensional model.

-In 1998/99, Merab Gogberashvili published a number of articles on arXiv where he showed that if we consider the universe as a thin shell (mathematical synonym for "brane") expanding in 5-dimensional space then there is a possibility of obtaining a single scale for particle theory corresponding to the 5-dimensional cosmological constant and the thickness of the universe, thus solving the hierarchy problem.
+In 1998/99, Merab Gogberashvili published a number of articles on arXiv where he proposes that if we consider the universe as a thin shell (mathematical synonym for "brane") expanding in 5-dimensional space, there is a possibility of obtaining a single scale for particle theory corresponding to the 5-dimensional cosmological constant and the thickness of the universe, thus solving the hierarchy problem.
 Gogberashvili also showed that the four-dimensionality of the universe is the result of the stability requirement found in mathematics since the extra component of the Einstein field equations giving the confined solution for matter fields coincides with one of the conditions of stability.

-In 1999, there were proposed the closely related Randall–Sundrum scenarios, RS1 and RS2.
+In 1999, physicists Lisa Randall and Raman Sundrum proposed the closely related Randall–Sundrum scenarios, RS1 and RS2.
 (See Randall–Sundrum model for a nontechnical explanation of RS1).
 These particular models of brane cosmology have attracted a considerable amount of attention.
 For instance, the related Chung-Freese model, which has applications for spacetime metric engineering, followed in 2000.

 Later, the ekpyrotic and cyclic proposals appeared.
 The ekpyrotic theory hypothesizes that the origin of the observable universe occurred when two parallel branes collided.

 Empirical tests

 As of now, no experimental or observational evidence of large extra dimensions, as required by the Randall–Sundrum models, has been reported.
 An analysis of results from the Large Hadron Collider in December 2010 severely constrains the black holes produced in theories with large extra dimensions.
-The recent multi-messenger gravitational wave event GW170817 has also been used to put weak limits on large extra dimensions.
+The multi-messenger gravitational wave event GW170817 has also been used to put weak limits on large extra dimensions.